MobilityDB/MobilityDB-AWS/README.md

-# Scaling MobilityDB in AWS Cloud services
+# Scaling MobilityDB in AWS Cloud Services

-This repository provides configuration files in order to deploy MobilityDB in AWS Cloud service using Elastic Kubernetes service and Citus data.
+This repository show how to distributes PostgreSQL database on Elastic Kubernetes Service (EKS) provided by AWS cloud provider.
+The goal is to scaling moving object database supported by MobilityDB extension for PostgreSQL in order to idealize the performance.
+We have chosen Citus extension for PostgreSQL, to partitioning the data and distributing the query across the cluster.

-We prepared an image that combine MobilityDB environement and citus environement built on top of it.
+We prepared an image that combine MobilityDB environement and Citus environement built on top of it.
 In addition you can find in the doc folder a different way to scale MobilityDB in AWS Cloud and we described the architecture of Elastic Kubernetes Service.